joaodealmeida/thesis/README.md

 Use the /data/output/camacho-ficheiros/tissueInfo.txt and the tree in newick format (/data/output/camacho-ficheiros/trees) and import them into BioTree Viewer for better analysis.
 (https://joaoalmeida.me/dissertacao/viewer/) or https://github.com/joaodealmeida/biotreeviewer if you want to run it on your local server.

-If you have need help, contact me at contact at joaoalmeida dot me
+If you have need help, contact me: contact at joaoalmeida dot me.
 ```